risk-first/website/Estimates.md

 From a Risk-First perspective, we can now see that this is an over-simplification.
 If _quality_ is a [Feature Fit](Feature-Risk) metric, _deadlines_ is [Schedule Risk](Scarcity-Risk#schedule-risk) and _budget_ refers to [Funding Risk](Scarcity-Risk#funding-risk) then that leaves us with a lot of risks unaccounted for:

  - I can deliver a project in very short order by building a bunch of screens that _do nothing_ (accruing _stunning_ levels of [Implementation Risk](Feature-Risk#implementation-risk) as I go).
  - Or, by assuming a lottery win, the project's budget is fine.
-(Although I would have _huge_ [Funding Risk](Scarcity-Risk#funding-risk) because _what are the chances of winning the lottery?_.)
+(Although I would have _huge_ [Funding Risk](Scarcity-Risk#funding-risk) because _what are the chances of winning the lottery?_)
  - Brooks' Law (see diagram above) contradicts this by saying you can't trade budget for deadlines:

-> "Brooks' law is an observation about software project management according to which "adding human resources to a late software project makes it later". - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)
+> "Brooks' law is an observation about software project management according to which 'adding human resources to a late software project makes it later'. - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)

 So the conclusion is:  **Focusing on the three risks of the iron triangle isn't enough.**  You can game these risks by sacrificing others:  we need to be looking at the project's risk _holistically_.